 It is important to note that a wrongful death lawsuit in civil court does not require that criminal charges be filed against the person or entity responsible for the death.
 A wrongful death case in civil court may happen in tandem to criminal charges or without any criminal charges filed.
 A criminal conviction can be used as evidence in a wrongful death case, but it is not required.

-Please don’t hesitate to contact one of our Illinois wrongful death lawyers today for assistance.
+Please don’t hesitate to contact one of our wrongful death lawyers today for assistance.

 Compensation for Wrongful Death Cases

 Damages in a wrongful death case in Illinois are specifically to compensate the spouse and next of kin of the victim in the case.
-There are no monetary caps to an Illinois wrongful death lawsuit, and both economic and non-economic damages are taken into consideration when determining the appropriate settlement for the claims.
+There are no monetary caps to a wrongful death lawsuit in Illinois, and both economic and non-economic damages are taken into consideration when determining the appropriate settlement for the claims.

 Economic and non-economic damages include, but are not limited to, the following: